 Add the dry seasoning mixture to the beef, and continue to cook about 5 minutes longer.
 Add the wet seasoning to the beef mixture, cooking for about 4 minutes longer.
 Add the beef stock and bay leaves and bring to a boil.
 Reduce heat and simmer, uncovered for one hour.
 Season with salt and pepper; taste and adjust as needed.
 Garnish as desired.

-Cook's Notes: You can also use 1 pound ground beef and 1 pound of Italian sausage or Mexican chorizo sausage if you'd like.
+Cook's Notes: This makes about a 6-cup batch of chili, so if you're looking for it as a main dish, you may increase as desired.
+You many also stretch it further by increasing the broth, adding canned stewed or diced tomatoes and one o rtwo cans of beans, drained and rinsed.
+You may also use 1 pound ground beef and 1 pound of raw sausage such as Italian, bratwurst, breakfast, or Mexican chorizo.
 Serve with grated cheese, a dollop of sour cream, and a sprinkling of sliced green onion, or other toppings as desired.
 Also good served over hot, cooked rice, spaghetti pasta or cornbread.

 Tip: Did you know that layered nachos are a perfect way to use leftover chili?